-- Indicators: General Information on Detention - Total number of asylum seekers detained in 2022: - 2.
-Number of asylum seekers in detention at the end of 2022: - 3.
-Number of detention centres: - 4.
-Total capacity of detention centres:
+Indicators: General Information on Detention 1.
+Total number of asylum seekers detained in 2023: Not available 2.
+Number of asylum seekers in detention at the end of 2023: Not available 3.
+Number of detention centres: Not available 4.
+Total capacity of detention centres: Not available